doffn/New-Tweet-to-Telegram-Sender/README.md

 - The script schedules reports and data checks to keep things running smoothly (like a well-oiled machine ⚙️).

 ⚠️ **Disclaimer:**
-If the account is rate limited you can not view tweets using the account inside your mobile app too.
+If the account is rate limited you can not access twitter using that account.
 So use an account that you are not going to use for day to day activity.
 You can finetune the code as you will.

 Please let me know if there's anything else I can help you with! 🎉